RakinRkz/ChaCha20/readme.md

+# ChaCha20 easy implementation
+This is an easy and intuitive implementation for ChaCha20 symmetric encryption algorithm.
+This implementation has been done for educational purposes only.
+No guarranty to be used at real world scenarios.

 ## Instructions for running:
 * run the chacha20.cpp file using any c++ compiler.
 (Can also run online: https://www.programiz.com/cpp-programming/online-compiler/)
 * In a single run of the program, only one encryption or decryption can be done.